carocad/nerdy-painter/README.md

 ##usage
 This plugin is mainly meant to be used as a middleware between Lighttable and a plotting/charting/image library.
-If you want to display any kind of static images in Lighttable, simply create it, encode it as a base64 string and return it; the encoding will be automatically recognized and wrapped in an HTML img tag.
+If you want to display an images in Lighttable, simply create it, encode it as a base64 string and return it; the encoding will be automatically recognized and wrapped in an HTML img tag.

 Examples:
 - Images created at runtime